dovholuknf/foundryvtt-zrok-bootstrapper/README.md

 the special token --and-- they will have to run zrok as well.
 It has all the benefits of a public VTT server except it tunnels the traffic from clients to the server securely using a fully zero trust connection (mutual TLS etc) without the need for setting TLS up in the Foundry server.
 That does have the down side of forcing you how to figure out using TLS/certs so you can configure voice/video chat, but it's entirely hidden from the internet.
-If there's demand for it, I'll see if i can figure out an easy guide for that, but I expect there's plenty online already.
+If there's demand for it, I'll see if I can figure out an easy guide for that, but I expect there's plenty online already.

 Here's how you keep your Foundry VTT server even away from the public entirely.